-The committee is elected by the General Membership, as described in Article X, Section 5 of the LAPTA Local Unit Bylaws Template, May 2022 revision, which also states the uneven number of people to be elected.
-The Secretary reads those portions of the Bylaws pertaining to the nomination and election of officers to the entire membership before the election of the committee.
-Form the committee at a General Membership meeting before the meeting that will have elections.
-This would be the first or second General Membership meeting of the year.
+The Secretary reads those portions of the Bylaws pertaining to the nomination and election of officers to the membership before the election of the committee.
+Form the committee at a General Membership Meeting before the meeting that will have elections.
+This would probably be the first or second General Membership Meeting of the year.

-The Nominating Committee meets immediately to select the Committee Chair.
+The Nominating Committee or President selects the Committee Chair.
 Schedule the date, time, and location for meetings.
-The committee should have the Bylaws, Standing Rules, board list, membership roster, and job descriptions.
+The committee should have the Bylaws, Standing Rules, Board list, membership roster, and job descriptions.
 Committee meetings are open to committee members only.
 If a member of the committee is running for an office, they may not be a part of the discussion of the office for which they are running.
 The committee shall review all sections of the Bylaws relating to the duties of the Nominating Committee including the month of the election meeting.
-This is done 30-45 days before elections.
-They solicit suggestions for nominees from the membership, current Board members, and staff.
+This is done at least 30 days before elections.
+They solicit suggestions for nominees from the membership, current Board Members, and staff.
 Consider the candidate's qualifications and choose the best person for each position.
 Individuals currently serving in a position are not automatically allowed to keep that position.

 The committee may contact prospective candidates during the committee meeting to explain the duties.
 Prospective candidates for officer positions should be somewhat knowledgeable about PTA, willing to attend training, enthusiastic for the PTA vision, mission, and purposes, and willing to commit the time necessary for the position.
 Treat all candidates in a fair and consistent manner.
-If the committee cannot secure a nominee for a position, it remains open and the President calls for nominations for that position from the floor at the election meeting.
+If the committee cannot secure a nominee for a position, it remains open and the President calls for nominations for that position at the election meeting.
 This is an update by LAPTA: candidates do not have to be a current member of the PTA when they are nominated but are still required to be a paid member of the PTA during their term in office.

-Make committee decisions by ballot and majority vote.
 Select one nominee for each officer position and be prepared to state qualifications of nominees.
+Make committee decisions by ballot with a majority vote.
 Prepare a written report signed by all committee members who agree with the report.
 A sample report is at the end of this section.
 Reconvene the committee if a slated candidate withdraws.